 Kovter botnet is a Decepticon

-Another click fraud botnet that has been leveraged by other bigger campaigns, Kovter is still out there.
-Like other long-lasting malware, Kovter has managed to hide in long lines of code, including Windows registry files.
+Kovter is another click fraud botnet that has been leveraged by bigger campaigns.
+Like other long-lasting malware, it has managed to hide in long lines of code, including Windows registry files.

 It’s a particularly clever bot that does its damage when the system is in ‘sleep’ or ‘standby’ mode.
-Kovter can also shut itself down whenever a system scan is started, making it hard to be found by standard virus scanners.
+Kovter can also shut itself down whenever a system scan is started, making it hard for standard virus scanners to find it.

 Methbot